razvan-puha/wisesystems-assignment/keycloak/Configuration.md

 ![image](https://user-images.githubusercontent.com/11256106/226986998-af13a8a8-eb72-4d56-ab34-237027745001.png)
 ![image](https://user-images.githubusercontent.com/11256106/226987185-9fd928f9-63e7-4d23-b59c-db5fb334f138.png)

-- Close the docker container
+- Close the docker compose command to shut down the containers (we need to do this because we've modified the ```docker-compose.yml```; at the next start it will fetch the new env values)